dennisbartol/Typescript-Summary/README.md

 ```

 In this example:</br>
-•	We define a class Greeter with a property greeting and methods constructor and greet.</br>
+•	We define a class <code>Greeter</code> with a property greeting and methods constructor and greet.</br>
 •	We create an instance of the Greeter class and call the greet method.</br>